AlexandriaDAO/core/src/perpetua/perpetua.md

 (2)

+Minor Frontend Stuff:
+- Enforce 100 char title, 500 char description.
+- Shelves actually have a 10 tag max in the backend.
+Should we change this? (and 50 chars)
+- Max 500 items per shelf.
+- 10k markdown chars.

 Backend Stuff:
-- Payment for all/some actions (maybe we do an action count for all backend calls, after certain actions you must pay X lbry).
+- Payment for all/some actions

-## V2 Features:

-- Backup system for all data.
+  - Pay for shelf creation after the fifth shelf.
+That's it (for now).
+- Download personal data as a csv.
+  - This way we could use this function to do it manually at various times.
-- 'Following' with your feed being the latest of those you're following?
+- Feed: 'Following' with your feed being the latest of those you're following?
 Could we make a query function for that?

+## V2 Features (Separate Canister):
+- More advanced search engine for the setup.
+So separate architecture with backups (maybe centralized).
 - A preview of the slots in the profile.
 (Could be done later)